-You will see the two used interchangeably, even though noble specifically refers to birth and aristocrat refers to ruling elites.
-Historically, though, un noble or la noblesse was more common than un aristocrate or l'aristocratie.
+You will see noble and aristocrat used interchangeably, even though, if you want to be technical, noble specifically refers to birth and aristocrat refers to ruling elites.
+Historically, un noble or la noblesse was more common than un aristocrate or l'aristocratie.

 A "royalist" supports monarchical forms of government.
 The terms "noble" and "aristocrat" refer to social class.

 Today in France, you might also hear the expression les aristos (lay ZAH-ree-sto) as a reference to nobles or aristocrats.
 Usually it's pejorative.

 Not all royalists were nobles.
 Many peasants in Brittany and southern France were royalists.
 They worked the fields for 14 hours a day, didn't own a single piece of silk or jewelry, could not name anyone at Court, and were illiterate.
 And yet they wanted a king, not a national assembly.